brian-ogilvie/hover-rotate/README.md

 ## The Inspiration

 I was inspired by the hover effect on AppleTV.
-As the user moves their finger over the remote trackpad, the active element responds to the perceived location of your finger within it.
+As the user moves their finger over the remote trackpad, the active element responds to the perceived location of their finger within it.
 I wanted to recreate this effect using CSS (3D rotation and perspective) and JavaScript.
 Here is the result:

 <img src="https://res.cloudinary.com/brian-ogilvie/image/upload/v1578706309/Random%20GitHub/hover_rotate.gif" alt="hover effect demo" />